U.S. rebalance to Asia begins with major military drill in Philippines

 U.S. President Barack Obama has said Washington is concerned China is using its “sheer size and muscle” to push around smaller nations in the disputed sea, drawing a swift rebuke from Beijing.

-“We make no pretense that we are helping the Philippines as it fields a minimum credible defense,” U.S. Ambassador Philip Goldberg said at the drills’ opening ceremony.
+“We make no pretense that we are helping the Philippines as it fields a minimum credible defence,” U.S. Ambassador Philip Goldberg said at the drills’ opening ceremony.

 “The U.S. is committed to its alliance ... and the U.S. will defend the important principles of freedom of navigation in the air and the sea.”